aurimas13/Chemical-analysis/README.md

 ------

-This is a side where repo includes two jupyter files ([one about lipohilicities](https://github.com/aurimas13/Chemical-analysis/blob/main/physical_chemistry_lipophilicity.ipynb) & [the other about drawing structures](https://github.com/aurimas13/Chemical-analysis/blob/main/drawing_molecules.ipynb)) with a few data files like [this](https://github.com/aurimas13/Chemical-analysis/blob/main/lipophilicity_model.h5).
+This is a simple project that includes two jupyter files ([one about lipohilicities](https://github.com/aurimas13/Chemical-analysis/blob/main/physical_chemistry_lipophilicity.ipynb) & [the other about drawing structures](https://github.com/aurimas13/Chemical-analysis/blob/main/drawing_molecules.ipynb)) with a few data files like [this](https://github.com/aurimas13/Chemical-analysis/blob/main/lipophilicity_model.h5).
 An analysis of lipophilicities & molecule drawings are shown through simple chemistry projects that looks at lipophilicities of drug moleculess and molecule drawings through RDKit.

 <p align="center">